slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On past and memory

 <!--
-> *"Don’t bother fighting the old; just build the new."
--- Kevin Kelly*

 - history books are on the history of power.
 - o q antes era rotina, hj é lembrança. never say goodbye because goodbye means going away and going awya means forgetting.
 -->